brewchetta/deploy-phase-3-sinatra-app/README.md

   timeout: 5000
 ```

+From there you should be able to run `rake db:migrate` and `rake db:seed` for your shiny new postgres database.

 At this point you ought to set up your repo so that it can push to a production build on heroku.
 You'll find the steps here: [link](https://devcenter.heroku.com/articles/getting-started-with-ruby#deploy-the-app)

 In addition to those steps, run `heroku addons:create heroku-postgresql`